GE Washing Machine Maintenance Guide

 Step-by-Step DIY Guide

-Step 2: Clean the Detergent Drawer
+Step 2: Clean the Detergent Dispenser

-Step 4: Run a Tub Clean Cycle
+Step 4: Run a Tub Clean or Basket Clean Cycle

 When to Call a Pro